SCHEDULE OF EVENTS FOR CAMP NECON 44

 Hosted by Mike Myers and featuring a panel of dignitaries.
 An intimate interview and discussion honoring a SURPRISE Camper’s countless contributions to our community.
 Once again, we’re going “old school” and NOT announcing the “Camper of the Hour” until we’re all gathered on Saturday night!

-11:00 p.m.
-The Traditional Camp Necon Saugy Roast (with Live Music!)
+9:30 p.m.
+Scary-Oke & the Traditional Camp Necon Saugy Roast

-Once again, our partners at St. Anselm have offered to open their on-campus bar (which is shut down for the summer) just for us on Saturday night to host he Traditional Camp Necon Saugy Roast.
-And some our Camp Necon’s talented musicians will perform as we’re all stuffing our faces! *** PLEASE NOTE — No personal beverages are allowed in the bar or on the deck during this event.
-No, seriously; you CANNOT bring your own booze to the Saugy Roast and we need to be hyper-vigilant about this.
+Guess who’s back?
+Back again?
+Tommy’s back!
+Tell a friend (and warm up your vocal chords, ‘cuz he’s got a kick-butt new sound system)!
+Once again, our partners at St. Anselm have offered to open their on-campus bar (which is shut down for the summer) just for us on Saturday night to host Scary-Oke and the Traditional Camp Necon Saugy Roast. (*** PLEASE NOTE — No personal beverages are allowed on the premises of this event.
+No, seriously; you CANNOT bring your own booze into the bar or onto its patio.
+That would endanger our host’s liquor license and we need to be hyper-vigilant about it.)

 SUNDAY